 Central Region, ADF&G conducted longline surveys for sablefish from 1996 through 2006 in Prince William Sound.
 Longline survey effort was extended into the North Gulf District in 1999, 2000 and 2002.
 All longline surveys were discontinued due to funding issues, and with the goal of transitioning to a pot longline survey, particularly in PWS.
 Between 1999 and 2005, sablefish were opportunistically tagged in PWS on ADF&G trawl surveys.
+A sablefish tagging survey was conducted in PWS in 2011 using pot longline gear.
+There were 1,203 sablefish tagged and 161 recaptured from the commercial fishery in 2011.
+Seventy-nine percent of recaptured fish moved less than 10 nm and maximum straight line distance was 439 nm.
+Six fish (3.7%) were recaptured outside of PWS.

-Central Region staff will initiate a sablefish tagging project in 2011 using pot longline gear.
-Long-term goals include tag-recapture analysis potentially in combination with an age-structured model.
+Long-term goals include garnering funding to pursue more sablefish tagging; working towards tag-recapture analysis potentially in combination with an age-structured model.
 (Contact Dr. Ken Goldman).